xcart/xc5-manual/en/modules/blog_system_in_x-cart/index.md

 ---

-**Blog System in X-Cart 5** is a module that extends your X-Cart 5 store with a fully functional blog using the most popular blogging software in the world.
+**Blog system in X-Cart 5** is a module that extends your X-Cart 5 store with a fully functional blog using the most popular blogging software in the world.

 WordPress is a freely distributed, standards-compliant, fast, light and free content management system.
 The add-on module allows you to install a blog powered by WordPress to your existing X-Cart store in just two simple steps so it will become part of the X-Cart system and mirror your existing store's design.